What Does Lactic Acid do for the Skin? 3 Amazing Benefits

 1. What is Lactic Acid?

 Muscle cells and red blood cells produce lactic acid to break down carbohydrates for energy.
-Anything that makes your body use more oxygen than usual can result in the production of lactic acid by your cells.
+Anything that makes your body use more oxygen than usual can result in the production of acid by your cells1.

 You might have heard the term “lactate“, usually associated with milk.
-The fermentation of lactose leads to the production of lactic acid.
-This principle applies to the process of production of certain foods like bread and beer.
+The fermentation of lactose leads to the production of this acid, this principle applies to the process of production of certain foods like bread and beer.

 1. It is released to produce energy as fuel for your body to function.